-NOTICE IS HEREBY GIVEN that an ANNUAL GENERAL MEETING of Carnival plc (formerly P&O Princess Cruises plc) will be held at Southampton Guildhall, West Marlands Road, Civic Center, Southampton, Hants SO 14 7LP, England on June 23, 2003 at 11:00 a.m.
+NOTICE IS HEREBY GIVEN that an ANNUAL GENERAL MEETING of Carnival plc (formerly P&O Princess Cruises plc) will be held at Southhampton Guildhall, West Marlands Road, Civic Center, Southampton, Hants SO14 7LP, England on June 23, 2003 at 2:00 p.m.
 (London time) for the purpose of considering and, if thought fit, passing the resolutions described below:

-- O Resolutions 1 through 20 and 23 will be proposed as ordinary resolutions.
-For ordinary resolutions, the required majority is more than 50% of the combined votes cast at this meeting and Carnival Corporation's annual meeting. - o Resolutions 21 and 22 will be proposed as special resolutions.
+- Resolutions 1 through 20 and 22 will be proposed as ordinary resolutions.
+For ordinary resolutions, the required majority is more than 50% of the combined votes cast at this meeting and Carnival Corporation's annual meeting. - Resolution 21 will be proposed as a special resolution.
 For special resolutions, the required majority is not less than 75% of the combined votes cast at this meeting and Carnival Corporation's annual meeting.